00sakshi00/Records/README.md

 # Records

-Contact list web app backed by node.js, express.js and mongoDB
+Basic Records web app backed by node.js, express.js and mongoDB

 Steps to run:
 * Download the code